 Past work has established general patterns in group life history strategy that correlate with colonization ability, invasion resistance, and response to climatic variation (Corbin et al. 2007, Harpole et al. 2007, Abraham et al. 2009).
 Exotic and native grasses exhibit pronounced differences in seed physiology, growth habit, and fecundity.

 Large-seeded exotic annuals germinate rapidly with the onset of winter rains and invest heavily in reproduction before senescence, producing germinable seed densities up to 100,000 seeds/m2 (Bartolome 1979).
 Native grasses, on the other hand, often produce far fewer seeds of much lower mass that may fail to compete with annual grasses at early life stages.
 However, once established, hardy perennials are characterized by low mortality and long-term persistence without active disturbance (Seabloom et al. 2003).
-Similarly to exotic annuals, invasive grasses produce seeds in high densities, though exhibit a later phenology and pronounced litter feedbacks that may inhibit growth of new colonists (Young 1992).
+Similar to exotic annuals, invasive grasses produce seeds in high densities, though exhibit a later phenology and pronounced litter feedbacks that may inhibit growth of new colonists (Young 1992).

 Through interaction with these different life history strategies, seasonal patterns of precipitation and temperature can exert considerable control over productivity and community composition in California grasslands (Pitt and Heady 1978, Reever Morghan et al. 2007).
-For example, periodic droughts early in the growing season are thought to result in significant mortality of annual grasses, while late-season rains may favor growth of invasive species.
+For example, periodic droughts early in the growing season are thought to result in significant mortality of annual grasses, while late-season rains may favor growth of late-season invasive species.

 Recent, large-scale disturbances in the form of a historic drought and widespread wildfires have emphasized the need to predict vegetation dynamics as communities respond to these events.
 Current climate projections emphasize increased duration and intensity of drought events in California which may act as critical tipping points in grassland ecosystems (Shaw et al. 2009, Pierce et al. 2012, Prugh et al. 2018).